 In 2006, an official Harvest Day Committee was formed, and the event was moved to Buttonwood Park, W. Afton Ave., and Penn Valley Dr. Due to the 2012 construction on W. Afton the event was moved back to E.College Ave. and Canal St

 And so, as it so often does, history repeats itself.
-2017 Yardley Harvest Day will again be held on Canal Street and E. College Avenue, featuring crafters, food vendors, history and entertainment.
+2017 Yardley Harvest Day held it’s 50th annual celebration on Canal Street and E. College Avenue, featuring crafters, food vendors, history and entertainment.